ylethingoc/behave-webdriver-api/README.md

 # behave-webdriver-api
-A behave framework for webdriver multi-browser and rest-api testing.
+Behave framework for webdriver multi-browser and rest-api testing.

 ### 🍬 Prerequisite
-You need an IntelliJ IDE Ulitimate version to enable Behave run type and Gherkin language
+You need an IntelliJ IDE Ultimate version to enable Behave run type and Gherkin language

 ### 🍰 IntelliJ Setup
 1. Download Python plugin